Priyansh-C-Choudhary/Building-Microservices-and-a-CI-CD-Pipeline-with-AWS/README.md

 ![image](https://github.com/user-attachments/assets/e936ba0b-b69d-4ec7-9993-46d0b895eb1b)

 Now the databse is ready

+### Task 3.3: Upload the monolithic application code

+Follow the steps as in Task 3.2 to similarly upload the code on the ec2 instance

 ## Phase 4: Creating a development environment and checking code into a Git repository